 It is a special feature that blinkers does not yet have, setting Headway apart as it offers this convenient option to readers.

 Is Blinkist or Headway Cheaper?

-Blinkist has two options that you can choose from, one is a monthly payment plan where you pay $15.99 a month to use the app.
+Blinkist has two options that you can choose from, one is a monthly payment plan where you pay $14.99 a month to use the app.